 This chart gives a number of valuable insights beyond simple left-right questions, and it repays a bit of attention.
 Here are some key points:

 We can see this gives much more information than the traditional left-right analysis in isolation.
 In simple left-right terms it would appear that UKIP was somewhere between the Liberal Democrats and the Conservatives, but this doesn't really describe their political outlook.

 The Leave voters are slightly on the right, and the Remain voters (and the non-voters) are slightly on the left.
 But the big difference between them is that the Leave voters are fairly Nationalist and the Remain voters are quite Internationalist.
 The non-voters are almost neutral, so perhaps they did not vote because they did not have a strong opinion.
-Again, the left-right axis is much less helpful in analysis this situation than the 2D Political Map.
+Again, the left-right axis is much less helpful in analysis this situation than the Two-D Political Map.

 We can also look the population broken down by Age and by Geography.
 In each case the differences are smaller, so the charts shown are a magnified view of the region within 50° of the centre in each direction.

 Let's look at differences by age first:

 Although the differences are not large, there are some generational differences.
 The young are a bit left-of-centre and clearly internationalist.
 The middle-aged are centrist both economically and nationally, and older generations are a bit right-of-centre and mildly nationalist.
 The older generations are also much more likely to vote than those under 30.

 Now let's look at variation by geography: